 Dr. Hale said the opioid crisis is bigger than the HIV/AIDs epidemic — “It’s going to take a village to prevent that number from going higher.”
 He noted the following factors as important pieces in working toward a solution:

 Neonatal abstinence syndrome (NAS) refers to a group of problems an infant experiences after being exposed to addictive drugs while in utero.
 Unfortunately, NAS patients are flooding hospitals, and their length of stay is increasing.
 Withdrawal in a newborn is characterized by (1) central nervous system hyperirritability (e.g., seizure or tremor), (2) autonomic nervous system dysfunction (e.g., fever, respiratory rate changes), and (3) gastrointestinal tract dysfunction (e.g., feeding issues, vomiting, loose stools, weight loss).
-In the past, a NAS patient was taken from their parents, put into state custody, and admitted to the neonatal intensive care unit (NICU) for a month — essentially sedated with morphine.
+In the past, a NAS patient was often put in an intensive care setting and separated from the parents.
+Now, the parents and baby are kept together as much as possible.

 From a medical standpoint, the first line option for NAS patients is opioid replacement, such as neonatal morphine solution (NMS), methadone, or buprenorphine.
 The second line is phenobarbital or clonidine.
 Fortunately, data shows the non-pharmacologic interventions lessen the use of morphine, adjunctive phenobarbital use, and length of stay — resulting in a savings in cost of care.